The UDL Project

 More time is needed for teachers to collaborate.
 Together they can plan lessons and find/create materials that will help them implement Universal Design for Learning in their own teaching practices

-Promote Student Inclusion and Engagement
+Promote Student inclusion and engagement

 • Integrate opportunities for movement in all subject areas